Machine Learning with R Basel R Bootcamp |

 library(caret)

-# Pima Indians diabetes
+as new objects.# Pima Indians diabetes

 pima_diabetes <- read_csv(file = "1_Data/pima_diabetes.csv")